 How much time do you get on the islands if you’re taking a cruise?

-Taking away the 2 days you have when you arrive and depart the Galapagos Islands from/to Quito, there are approximately 2 island landings per day; each taking around 4 hours, so there is plenty of time to spend some time adjusting to life on land.
+Most cruises and live-aboard tours take around a week.
+Taking away the 2 days you have when you arrive and depart the Galapagos Islands from/to Quito, there are approximately two island landings per day; each taking around 4 hours, so there is plenty of time to spend some time adjusting to life on land.

 How long to stay

-There are a huge number of organised tours/sailing trips around the Galapagos, you could choose a shorter 6 day trip, however as all trips include a couple of days in Ecuadorian capital Quito on arrival and departure days, it’s a much better option to take one of the 7-10 day tours to make sure that you maximise your time to the islands themselves.
-This is the kind of trip you do once in a lifetime – so you don’t want to leave yourself feeling short changed on time!
+There are a huge number of organised tours/sailing trips around the Galapagos, you could choose a shorter five-day trip, but it’s a much better option to take one of the 7-10 day tours to make sure that you maximise your time to the islands themselves.
+This is the kind of trip you do once in a lifetime – so you don’t want to leave yourself feeling short-changed on time!

 How to make your money go further